 Q: Will we get lots of reasonable adjustment requests and not be able to manage them?

 A: No, that’s really the key point to My Study My Way.
 At the moment, you are likely to be getting fewer requests for your new intakes compared with the actual level of needs you would expect from your Students and then finding that requests are coming through at key pressure points in the Academic year which would suggest that students are not choosing to give you the information until they reach a crisis point.
 Sadly some may never come forward and may simply decide to abandon their course.
 My Study My Way encourages students to think about potential barriers, collates the information and empowers them to act early to access any support that is needed before they encounter difficulties.
 The student can email information from the report to relevant teams to support discussions and the overall anonymised data gives a good understanding of what Universal adjustments can be implemented to improve the learning environment for everybody.
 So it will not feel overwhelming or daunting, just sensible and appropriate.

 Q: I am concerned that this will result in loads of claims from people who have completed a profile and that it sets unrealistic expectations for them about the support a University can reasonably provide.

-Q: We are a really small University is this going to create lots of extra work for us?
+Q: We are a really small University or College is this going to create lots of extra work for us?